How To Write a Bibliography (Plus Printable Guide With Examples)

 Books and E-Books MLA Bibliography Examples

-For books, MLA reference list entries use this format.
+For books, MLA reference list entries use the following format.
 Add the URL at the end for e-books.

 Last Name, First Name Middle Name.
 Title.
 Publisher, Date.
 URL